pavmeh/cs244_TCPDaytona/README.md

 Run ``` ./setup.sh ``` to install all the dependencies.
 Press Y if prompted (Note: DO NOT run this with ```sudo```, since this will not install the dependencies correctly).
 If this breaks, run the commands in the script individually in the terminal.
-This only needs to be run only once per VM instance.
+This needs to be run only once per VM instance.

 Run ```./run_experiments.sh``` to run the experiment.
 It will take